garysweaver/irie/README.md

 }

 # set includes for all actions except index
-including :owner, :customer, :bartender, :waitress
+query_includes :owner, :customer, :bartender, :waitress

 # includes specified in query_for function above
-includes_for :index, are: []
+query_includes_for :index, are: []
 ```

+### Release Notes

+See the [changelog][changelog] for basically what happened when, and git log for everything else.

 ### Contributing